What We Fund and Do Not Fund

-While the Fund works in a variety of geographic contexts, international grantmaking is primarily focused in its two international pivotal places: Southern China and the Western Balkans.
+While the Fund works in a variety of geographic contexts, international grantmaking is primarily focused in its two international pivotal places: China and the Western Balkans.

 The RBF awards a limited number of Philanthropic Stewardship and Special Opportunities grants that support nonprofit infrastructure organizations and help to further the Fund’s mission, but does not accept unsolicited applications in these areas.

 For information about the Rockefeller Brothers Fund’s support for conferences at The Pocantico Center, view the Center’s eligibility guidelines.

 We do not provide grant support to individuals, including funding for education, health care, and travel to or attendance at conferences.